University of Birmingham: 1960s and modern expansion

 Arup Associates returned in the 1960s to design the Arts and Commerce Building, better known as Muirhead Tower and houses the Institute of Local Government Studies.
 This was completed in 1969.
 A£42 million refurbishment of the 16-storey tower was completed in 2009 and it now houses the Colleges of Social Sciences and the Cadbury Research Library, the new home for the university's Special Collections.
 The podium was remodeled around the existing Allardyce Nicol studio theatre, providing additional rehearsal spaces and changing and technical facilities.
 The ground floor lobby now incorporates a Starbucks coffee shop.
 The name, Muirhead Tower, came from that of the first philosophy professor of the university John Henry Muirhead.

 Completed in 2012, the Bramall Music Building is a 450-seat concert hall, which completes the redbrick semicircle of the Aston Webb building, designed by Glenn Howells Architects with venue design by Acoustic Dimensions.
 This auditorium, with its associated research, teaching and rehearsal facilities, houses the Department of Music.

-In August 2011 the university announced that architects Lifschutz Davidson Sandilands and S&P were appointed to develop a new Indoor Sports Centre as part of a £175 million investment in the campus.
+In August 2011 the university announced a £175 million investment in transforming the campus, including a flagship new library and indoor sports centre.
+The new main library was constructed on a site adjacent to the old library, which was demolished and replaced by the 'Green Heart' open space.
+This demolition restored an iconic 1930s sightline from the North Gate to the clock tower.
+The sports centre was developed by architects Lifschutz Davidson Sandilands and S&P, and opened in 2017.
+Its membership is open to the general public.

+The Teaching and Learning building, a subject-agnostic building providing new state-of-the-art lecture theatres and seminar rooms, was constructed on the plot immediately north of the new library and opened in January 2020.